What is Alcohol Poisoning?

 How Long Does Alcohol Poisoning Last for?

 Alcohol poisoning can last for several hours and it can take days for an individual to feel their normal self again after consuming alcohol.
 The effects of alcohol poisoning can begin as soon as there is too much alcohol in the system for the body to cope with.
 This is because consuming alcoholic drinks increases your BAC or blood alcohol concentration.
-As this increases, so does the risk of alcohol poisoning and alcohol poisoning effects.
+As this increases, so does the risk of alcohol poisoning.

 - 0 to 0.05% BAC – Individuals are likely to feel sleepy or relaxed and may have mild coordination, speech and memory issues.